Hoodia Side Effects

 Meanwhile, in 2004, Hoodia Gordonii received high profile media coverage when 60-minute reporter Leslie Stahl visited a South African Hoodia Gordonii plantation, ate some of the plants, and declared on television that it had kept her from feeling hungry all day without any side effects.
 Stahl’s report stimulated interest among the public in Hoodia Gordonii as a diet aid.
 Hoodia Gordonii supplements began to be advertised heavily, especially over the internet.

-Manufacturers of products containing Hoodia Gordonii claim that it reduces or eliminates the desire to eat and drink by tricking the brain into believing that the body does not need food and water.
+Manufacturers of products containing Hoodia Gordonii claim that it reduces or eliminates the desire to eat and drink by tricking the brain into believing that the body does not need food or water.
 Hoodia Gordonii/P57 is available primarily in capsules of various strengths, and can also be added to foods such as diet bars, and diet shakes.

 One Hoodia Gordonii study done at Brown University Medical School used Hoodia Gordonii in rats.
 The rats did eat less and lose weight.

 Real Hoodia Gordonii is expensive and in very short supply.

-Also: Another benefit of consuming Hoodia Gordonii is that it does boost your metabolism, like other dietary supplements “claim to do” but most of them make your heart beat very fast, and it may cause some individuals to panic and make it worst (heart beat even faster).
+Remember: Consuming Hoodia Gordonii does boost your metabolism, like other dietary supplements “claim to do” but most of them make your heart beat very fast, and it may cause some individuals to panic and make it worst (heart beat even faster).
 However, because Gordonii is “natural,” it does not have those type of effects on people.

 End your cravings for habit-forming substances such as sugar, caffeine, nicotine, alcohol, and drugs